 Though there are more shops here than eateries, nothing is unique or local.
 Aside from convenience stores, most shops are located in the dedicated shopping area of both terminals.
 Visit the Duty-Free areas for some Chinese goods and discounts on alcohol and makeup.
 Qitai Tea Shop offers good ready-to-travel souvenirs, and the international boutiques are great places to browse without spending (unless you’ve got cash to burn!).

 4. Visit the spa

 If you’ve got a particularly long layover, you might want to venture into Shanghai for some exploring.
-Choose from public transit options (high-speed Maglev train, metro, or bus), which can take up to 90 minutes one-way, or hire a taxi, which may have to content with intense traffic.
+Choose from public transit options (high-speed Maglev train, metro, or bus), which can take up to 90 minutes one-way, or hire a taxi, which may have to contend with heavy traffic.
 Because of the significant travel time, we only recommend leaving the airport if you have at least 8 hours before your next flight.

 Once you’re in the city center, there’s plenty to explore!
-Definitely pick one or two highlights to focus on instead of trying to cover them all.
+Pick one or two highlights to focus on instead of trying to cover them all.
 Culture buffs will want to spend time at the Shanghai Museum, which blends history, art, and culture across 11 exhibition rooms – plan for at least 1-2 hours here.
-Stroll the Bund, the popular shopping and dining district that you’ll probably recognize from any tourism photo of Shanghai.
+Stroll the Bund, the popular shopping and dining district you’ll probably recognize from any tourism photo of Shanghai.
 For panoramic city views, head to the 88th floor of the Jin Mao Tower or the 100th floor of the Shanghai World Financial Center.

 These are just a few things to do on a layover at Shanghai Pudong Airport.
-Visit our Shanghai Pudong Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.
+Visit our Shanghai Pudong Airport Guide for more information about the services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.